LukasWoodtli/WebPage/content/domain_driven_design.md

 If one subsystem depends strongly on another one they are in a Customer-Supplier relationship.

 The teams developing these subsystems need to meet regularly.
-The „customer“ has to specify its requirements.
-The „supplier“ team has to implement them.
+The "customer" has to specify its requirements.
+The "supplier" team has to implement them.

 There should be automated acceptance tests that guarantee the proper implementation.